 - Extreme acne

-If your symptoms are keeping you from going to school or participating in daily activities, seek professional help as a doctor will be able to offer you treatments for relief.
+If your symptoms are keeping you from going to school or participating in daily activities, your doctor will be able to help you find relief.

-Don’t be afraid of your first period.
-It is a lot like riding a bike, the more you get used to it, the more second nature it will become!
-Also, take comfort in knowing that millions of women have experienced their periods before you which means there are countless inventions that make this time of the month a lot easier.
+Take comfort in knowing that millions of people have experienced their periods before you which means there are countless inventions that make this time of the month as carefree as possible 💕